-He then said, "That will be the signal to stop all fighting immediately and run for your e kudu, oryx and jackal listened carefully to the lion's instructions. e Rada, oryx and jackar ilsterica carefully to the lion's illstractions. soon as the lion moved on, the bee flew back to the insect camp with the news.
-44 44 e lion roared and the elephant trumpeted.
-8
+The kudu, oryx and jackal listened carefully to the lion's instructions.

+As soon as the lion moved on, the bee flew back to the insect camp with the news.
+4 4 •6,

+44 6

+4 4 4

+The lion roared and the elephant trumpeted.